 In particular sectors, provision may be made in collective agreements that work on Sunday also gives entitlement to a wage/salary supplement (bonus).

 Employees are entitled to the following 10 national holidays per year with pay:

 - Jan.
 1: New Year’s Day

 - Nov.
 11: Armistice Day

 - Dec.
 25: Christmas

-An employee who is required to work on a holiday is entitled to both overtime pay and compensatory time.
-Overtime worked on Sundays and holidays is paid at double time.
+An employee who is required to work on a holiday is entitled to compensatory time.
+Overtime worked on Sundays and holidays are paid at double time.

 The employer can mandate when vacation is taken.
 Royal Decree Determining Method of Execution of the Laws Relating to the Annual Vacation of Employed Persons, 1967, No. 1967099001, arts.
 35, 46, 64.